limine-bootloader/limine/CONFIG.md

 candidates in subsequent partitions or directories are ignored.

-It is thus imperative that the intended config file is placed in a location that will not be shadowed by another potentially candidate config file.
+It is thus imperative that the intended config file is placed in a location that will not be shadowed by another candidate config file.

 ## Structure of the config file

 The Limine configuration file is comprised of *assignments* and *entries*.
-Comments begin in '#'.
+Comments begin in '#' and can only be on their own lines.

 ### Entries and sub-entries